junxit/us-congress-bills-115/metadata.md

 - 2017-10-26 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-10-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 2 (Roll no. 590). (text: CR 10/25/2017 H8174)
 - 2017-10-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 2 (Roll no. 590).(text: CR 10/25/2017 H8174)
+- 2017-10-30 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.